posix4e/hmt-escrow/README.md

 # <img height="60px" src="./static/human.svg" alt="human" />
 # Help Wanted!
+This repo is deprecated to not use it
 Human Protocol’s bounty program is the easiest way to get a job working with us.
 Most of our development comes from the founders of hmt-escrow, bounties from open source developers, or developers hired from the bounty program.
 Take a look at our issues or suggest a new one, and a mod will add it to the bounty program.
 Read the documentation as it contains information for working with us.

 Reward sizes are guided by the rules below and payable in USDC.
 If you prefer, you may also elect to have your reward donated to a registered charity of your choice that accepts online donations, subject to approval of the charity.